 Cataract surgery is a minimally invasive procedure that involves numbing the eyes with anesthesia and then making a tiny incision into which an ultrasonic probe is inserted.
 The probe breaks up, or emulsifies, the cloudy lens into tiny pieces and then suctions them out of the eye.
 Once the cloudy lens has been removed, a new artificial lens is implanted into the eye.
 This lens is known as an intraocular (IOL) lens, and can often be inserted through the same incision that the old lens was removed from.

 Surgery usually takes less than 30 minutes to perform and is typically painless.
-Dr. Meskin and Dr. Faridi all perform the most advanced “no stitch, small incision” microsurgical cataract techniques.
+Dr. Meskin, Dr. Faridi, and Dr. Voldman all perform the most advanced “no stitch, small incision” microsurgical cataract techniques.
 After the procedure, a patch may be placed over the eye and you will be asked to rest for a while.
 Patients are able to go home the very same day, although you will need someone to drive you.
 For the next few days, you may experience itching, mild discomfort, and sensitivity to light and touch.
 Your doctor will prescribe eye drops to help the healing process.

 There are several different intraocular lenses (IOLs) available to help each patient achieve the best possible results from his/her cataract surgery.
 Traditionally, cataract surgery involves monofocal lenses, which can only focus on objects near or far, but can not adjust to accommodate varying distances.
 With traditional monofocal IOLs, patients often achieve excellent vision but may be more reliant on glasses or contact lenses for some tasks.
 This is in contrast to multifocal IOLs.
 Multifocal IOLs allow for a fuller range of vision at near, intermediate, and far distances; in some cases, significantly reducing the need for eyeglasses or contact lenses.
 Some IOLs can also correct astigmatism (Toric IOLs).
 These IOL choices are newer options available to cataract patients.
 Your doctor will discuss which IOL may be best for you.